 Immediately after returning from pre-approved travel, students should complete the Travel Expense form, and, for international travel, the Currency Conversion form, and email both, along with any required receipts and documentation, to firstname.lastname@example.org

-NeuroTech trainees are awarded up to $3,000 for needs associated with research and research training, which could include attendance at a course or workshop, books (excluding textbooks for courses), a computer and/or materials or expense funds related to your co-mentored research project.
+NeuroTech trainees are awarded up to $3,000 for needs associated with research and research training, which could include attendance at a course or workshop, books (excluding textbooks for courses), a computer and/or materials or expense funds related to their co-mentored research project.
 Trainees who intend to use their research funds to purchase a computer, must do so before the end of their first year in the program.
 Research funds may only be used during the award period of their traineeship, and may only be used so long as they remain a trainee in good standing.

 Trainees must receive prior approval from the training program manager, Zulema Garibo, for purchases, and all equipment purchased with these funds belongs to the university.